 In our example we want to ask the customer if they want to talk to Sales or Support and lead them to the respective agent.
 Let's go through that in detail:

-For more information, have a look at this article, explaining TTS more detailed.
+For more information, have a look at this article, explaining the new Audio Player (old: Text to Speech module) more detailed.

 2. Speech to Text

-Once you created the STT module, go to the settings tab.
-It might look familiar to you as its structure is pretty similar to that of an Input Reader.
-Choose your language and name the variable, "callReason" in this example.
+Once you have created the STT module, go to the settings tab.
+It should look familiar, as its structure is quite similar to that of an Input Reader.
+Select your language and name the variable (e.g., "callReason" in this example).

-Now, enter the variable name you want to store the customer answer on.
-We called it "callReason".
-You will need this variable in the Triggers you use in the queue selection to assign the calls to the different agents.
+Next, enter the variable name where you want to store the customer’s response.
+In this example, we’ve named the variable callReason.
+You will use this variable in the Triggers you set up during queue selection to route calls to the appropriate agents.

-Lastly, lead the call to an after-flow module of your choice.
-In the screenshot, you see that the call is led directly to the call queue.
-However, you could also enter another TTS module saying something like "Thanks for your answer.
-You will be connected to one of our agents shortly".
+Lastly, direct the call to an after-flow module of your choice.
+In the provided screenshot, the call is routed directly to the call queue named "Sales - ACD".
+However, you could also route the call to the new Audio Player Module and play a Text-to-Speech Prompt with a message like: "Thanks for your answer.
+You will be connected to one of our agents shortly."

-Now there's only a few steps missing: Using the customer answer to connect the call to either a Sales representative, or someone from Support by building Triggers, adding Tags to the agents and adding them to the queue selections:
+Now, just a few steps remain: Use the customer's response to route the call to the correct agent—for example, to a Sales representative or someone from Support—by creating Triggers, adding Tags to agents, and configuring the queue selection accordingly.

 3. The Triggers